Vindolanda Roman Fort

-Vindolanda is really two seperate attractions in one.
-At the western side of the site is the fort and archaeological dig, along with recreations of both a timber and later stone towers.
-At the eastern side of the site is the museum, cafe, shop, and recreations of the bath house, temple, and croft.
+Vindolanda is really two separate attractions in one.
+At the western side of the site are the fort and archaeological dig, along with recreations of both a timber and later stone towers.
+At the eastern side of the site are the museum, cafe, shop, and recreations of the bathhouse, temple, and croft.

 You can purchase a joint ticket with Vindolanda and the Roman Army Museum, a few miles further west along Hadrian's Wall.